JeanCarletta/HeatHack-Tech-Guide/_sources/wifi-version.md

 2. Connect your phone/tablet/laptop to the open heathackhub wifi hotspot
 3. Visit 192.168.4.1 using your browser
 4. Enter the SSID and password for the venue's guest wifi network
+5. Look on your Thingspeak feed to see that field 3 (sometimes labelled "Voltage" or "Voltage or 1") has a recent value in it - this could take a minute or two
-5. Turn on the sensor unit and check for a blue flashing light on the hub showing the radio connection is working
+6. Turn on the sensor unit and check for a blue flashing light on the hub showing the radio connection is working
-5. Visit your thingspeak.com URL to see data coming in (after some delay)
+7. Check Thingspeak again to see data coming in - this can be after a delay
 ```

 <!-- Colin's preferred version